Sponsorships starting as low as $100 per article.

-Since early November, an intense armed conflict in Tigray, Ethiopia between the federal government and a regional government led by the Tigray People’s Liberation Front (TPLF) has swelled into a full blown humanitarian crisis.
-Tigray, located in Ethiopia’s northernmost region is home to about 7 million ethnic Tigrayans accounting for 6% of Ethiopia’s population.
-TPLF commanded Ethiopia’s government for nearly three decades as the dominant ruling party part of a block of ethnic political parties known as the Ethiopian People’s Revolutionary Democratic Front, or EPRDF until 2018.
+Since early November, an intense armed conflict in Tigray, Ethiopia, between the federal government and a regional government led by the Tigray People’s Liberation Front (TPLF) has swelled into a full-blown humanitarian crisis.
+In Ethiopia’s northernmost region, Tigray is home to about 7 million ethnic Tigrayans accounting for 6% of Ethiopia’s population.
+TPLF commanded Ethiopia’s government for nearly three decades as the dominant ruling party part of a block of ethnic political parties known as the Ethiopian People’s Revolutionary Democratic Front, or EPRDF, until 2018.

-The fighting broke out in November 2020 as the federal government and regional TPLF officials in Tigray deemed each other?s governments to be illegitimate after elections were postponed by PM Abiy Ahmed due to the COVID-19 pandemic.
-According to NPR, the conflict has killed thousands as a result of aimless shelling of civilians.
-A local official said more than two million people have been displaced by fighting.
+The fighting broke out in November 2020 as the federal government and regional TPLF officials in Tigray deemed each other’s governments illegitimate after PM Abiy Ahmed postponed elections due to the COVID-19 pandemic.
+According to NPR, the conflict has killed thousands as a result of the aimless shelling of civilians.
+A local official said more than two million people had been displaced by fighting.
 Furthermore, the conflict threatens to collapse the region into disaster.?

-Amnesty International recently released detailed witness accounts of a massacre of hundreds of people in the historic city of Axum which is located in the Tigray region.
-Amnesty International is calling for an international investigation into the events in Axum, and for the Ethiopian government to grant full access to humanitarian aid, human rights groups, and media organizations to the Tigray region.
+Amnesty International recently released detailed witness accounts of a massacre of hundreds of people in the historic city of Axum located in the Tigray region.
+Amnesty International is calling for an international investigation into the events in Axum and for the Ethiopian government to grant full access to humanitarian aid, human rights groups, and media organizations to the Tigray region.

 How do Bots work?
-Bots are automated accounts on social media and have risen to play a significant role in the political landscape, a primary example being the Russian government?s interference in the 2016 U.S. election.
-This happened through the use of Bots to push divisive political messages on social media platforms attempting to sway the election in a certain direction.
+Bots are automated accounts on social media and have risen to play a significant role in the political landscape, a primary example being the Russian government’s interference in the 2016 U.S. election.
+This happened by using bots to push divisive political messages on social media platforms attempting to sway the election in a certain direction.

-Twitter for instance is easy to manipulate and it doesn?t take a lot of money to buy Bot components needed to run a political Twitter army.
-It only takes a few minutes to produce a botnet, if an account is taken down, a new one can pop up in mere minutes.
+Twitter, for instance, is easy to manipulate, and it doesn’t take a lot of money to buy bot components needed to run a political Twitter army.
+It only takes a few minutes to produce a botnet.
+A new one can pop up in mere minutes if an account is taken down.
 This may be the reason the #ShameOnAmnesty hashtag gained so much traction in a short amount of time.
-Social media has been a key driver in spreading information about the conflict internationally as there is a media blackout in the region.
-It has been difficult for media outlets to independently verify the progression of events.?
+Social media has been a critical driver in spreading information about the conflict internationally as there is a media blackout in the region.
+It has been difficult for media outlets to verify the progression of events independently.

 It remains to be seen if these tactics will continue as the outside world has to depend on social media platforms as vehicles of information to bring awareness to what is happening in the region.
 In the meantime, check out Unity: Resources for Change for resources and ways you can support refugees directly impacted.
 You can also donate directly through our site by purchasing a Reclaim Eritrea silicone wristband, all proceeds go directly towards aiding Eritrean refugees in Sudan.